Étienne-Laurent-Pierre Burnel: Life

+Governor of Guiana

+In 1798, the government sent him to Guiana to replace Georges Nicolas Jeannet-Oudin, in part because of Jeannet-Oudin's own request, but also because of a change in policies.
+Signed by the minister for the navy Bruix but seemingly written by Lescallier, his orders gave him wide autonomy.
+Burnel was also tasked with changing cultivation regulations to a system where laborers gained a portion of the plantation's earnings instead of the current popular salaried work.
+Burnel would never change the cultivation regulations during his tenure as agent.

-In 1798, the government sent him to Guyana to replace Nicolas Georges Jeannet-Oudin, nephew of Danton.
-Signed by the minister for the navy Bruix, his orders gave him wide autonomy.
-Arriving at Cayenne in October, he had to face the landowners' hostility to the central government and to the large number of men deported, victims of the Thermidorian reaction (Billaud-Varenne) and the coup of 18 Fructidor (general Pichegru, Tronsson-Ducoudray, Laffon-Ladebat, Barbé-Marbois and Job Aymé).
+Arriving at Cayenne in November, he had to face the landowners' hostility to the central government and the numerous deportees, victims of the Thermidorian reaction (Billaud-Varenne) and the coup of 18 Fructidor (general Pichegru, Tronsson-Ducoudray, Laffon-Ladebat, Barbé-Marbois and Job Aymé).
 Barbé-Marbois attacked him in letters to his close friends in France, published 36 years later under the title Journal d'un déporté.

+Later life

 After 18 months as governor, he successfully requested a recall to France on health grounds.
 Arriving back in France after Napoleon's coup of 18 brumaire, he retired to private life.
 When Napoleon set up prefectures in 1800, some friends wished to put Burnel's name forward, but Burnel remained faithful to the Republic and opposed them.
 It was only during the French military disasters of 1812 and 1813 that he offered his services to Napoleon.
 He was rewarded with a pension of 6,000 francs.
-Denounced as a "former terrorist", a "septembriseur" and secretary to "Robespierre", he was convoked by the marquis de Vioménil, commander of the 13th military division, to whom he could demonstrate that the accusations were unfounded.
-He saw the ant de la 13th division militaire, auquel il n'a aucun mal à démontrer l'inanité de ces accusations.
-He lived to see the July Revolution of 1830, before dying in Rennes in 1835.
+Denounced as a "former terrorist", a "septembriseur" and secretary to "Robespierre", he was convoked by the marquis de Vioménil, commander of the 13th military division, to whom he showed that the accusations were unfounded.
+He lived to see the July Revolution of 1830, before dying in Rennes on 12 July 1835 in Rennes.